Conclusion

 Team Status Report for 4/19

 This week we continued testing and improving our end to end system (robot arm + vision/control modules).
-We improved the servo on the 4th axis to keep it reliably downward, improved the Arduino feedback control algorithm, and centralized the Arduino, vacuum, motor controllers, and horizontal actuator to our 3d-printed platform that we mounted on a steel plate for stability.
-We also greatly improved the smoothness and time-efficiency of box pickups and drops via changes to the main control code.
+We improved the smoothness and time-efficiency of box pickups and drops via changes to the main control code.
 We also fixed some bugs with the PC-Arduino connection, coded handling for various edge cases, improved the accuracy of the control logic / commands sent, and finetuned the command sequences to match the new arm changes.
 We achieved an item sort rate of 7 per minute, such that were able to reliably sort a box and reset completely within 10s.

 Team status report 4/12

 These past two weeks, we have been working on getting the robot to pick up a box every time.
 We integrated the vision/control algos with the robot kinematic algorithms and were able to reliably pick up multiple boxes in a row.
-Physically, we updated the arm to have both arm and electronic controllers on the same 3d printed structure/piece, and revised the arm pieces to make wires internal.
-We also revised the Arduino control software and finetuned the vision module’s height and speed calculations to more accurately handle edge cases.
+Physically, we updated the arm to have both arm and electronic controllers on the same 3d printed structure/piece.
 We were able to sync the main PC program’s axes/commands almost perfectly with the arm’s angle quirks to maximize accuracy.
 We were able to test the system on example boxes running on the treadmill and achieve 80% pickup success (8/10 runs).
+We have already started experimenting with different pickup move paths / command sequencing, as well as experimenting with different refresh rates and power ramping for the servo.
+Next week we are going to work on dialing in arm movement and test our system with real drop-off bins.

 Marcus Status Report 4/12